r0ah/vitacheat/README.md

-This was initially a repository for my own codes and since our discovery of the pointer search and my collaborations with various GBATemp users it has grown from a personal-only repository into a full database. @ShumnoT's [VitaCheatDatabase](https://github.com/ShumnoT/VitaCheatDatabase) is now merged in this repo and forgive me if I fragmented the database but it needed to be done.
+This was initially a repository for my own codes and since our discovery of the pointer search and my collaborations with various GBATemp users it has grown from a personal-only repository into a full database. @ShumnoT's [VitaCheatDatabase](https://github.com/ShumnoT/VitaCheatDatabase) is now merged in this repo.

 ## Trainers ##